Why this matters

 - Custom components, like an accordion expander, could be inaccessible with the keyboard and yet be formed of valid code that won’t raise an error.

 Databases and applications should include the ability to create test accounts for all UI configurations.
-Test account creation should be frictionless and compatible with automated testing tools.
+Test account creation should be frictionless and compatible with automated testing tools, including payment transaction testing.

 Chooses CMS platforms with accessible publishing features